 You’ll pass winery after winery after brewery after winery, and if you can afford a fancy wine tour and you have a willing designated driver then treat yo’ self.
 The cheapest was around $90 per person so thanks but no thanks, I can buy almost 5 bags of goon with that.

 There are over 150 limestone caves along the Leeuwin-Naturaliste Ridge and some of the best are around Margaret River.
-Depending on the cave you’ll pay for a self-guided, semi-guided or full guided tour.
+Depending on the cave you’ll pay for a self-guided, semi-guided or fully guided tour.

 We spent 10 minutes sat at the end of the cave as the lights turned out and plunged us into total darkness before slowly coming on one by one to highlight each feature of the cave.
 We took our time leaving, asking a few more questions (the benefits of a guided tour) and quietly suffered through the monstrous climb back to the gift shop.
 Well worth the $22.50.